fiefdx/ScreenStreamer/README.md

 ScreenStreamer
 ==============
-A golang project, aim for stream one pc's active window (windows or linux) to another device as MJPEG over http as soon as possible, it's not a broadcast server, it's for point to point service, if you want to use tridef-3d and you don't have a professional VR head set, and you have a smart phone, I think you will like this application.
+A golang project, aim for stream one pc's active window (windows or linux) to another device as MJPEG over http as soon as possible, it can be a broadcast service or a point to point service as you want, if you want to use tridef-3d but you don't have a professional
+VR head set, and you have a smart phone, I think you will like this application.

 ScreenShots
 -----------